 LF Murillo

 LF Murillo (he/him) is Assistant Professor in Anthropology at University of Notre Dame, where he also serves as fellow of the ND Technology Ethics Center and the Lucy Institute for Data and Society.
-His work has been dedicated to the anthropological study of computing with a focus on “open technologies” for addressing social and environmental issues.
-Luis Felipe serves as PI of the SEEKCommons project, where he conducts research on open technology development for socio-environmental initiatives, advises graduate and undergraduate students, and contributes on the preparation of community workshops and events.
+His work has been dedicated to the anthropological study of computing with a focus on the design of common technologies for addressing social and environmental issues.
+LF Murillo serves as PI of SEEKCommons, guiding and integrating different components of the project.

 Gerd Heber